mmccoyd/hillside/hillside48/README.md

 Hillside 48 is a split ergonomic keyboard with 3x6+1+5 choc-spaced keys.
-It has the aggressive stagger of the Ferris plus a longer thumb arc and break-off outer pinky columns.
+It has the aggressive stagger of the Ferris plus a longer thumb arc and break-off outer pinkie columns.

 So rather like a choc Kyria, minus two keys.
 With 42 to 48 keys, it isn't minimalist, but it is compact on finger travel while still allowing roomy keymaps.
 See the Hillside [family readme](../README.md) for features common to all hillside boards.
-Specific to the Hillside 52 are:
+Specific to the Hillside 48 are:

-* One encoder per side at the lowest ring finger key
+* Encoder: One per side at the lowest ring finger key
-* Reversible 99 x 137mm PCB, which qualifies for AllPCB's free PCB offer
+* Reversible 99 x 137mm PCB

 Hillside includes both
  [QMK firmware](https://github.com/qmk/qmk_firmware/tree/master/keyboards/handwired/hillside)